keeltrace/qlcplus-wiki/Features-for-rock-shows.md

   - EFX
   - simple fanning
   - movement control with Virtual Console XY Pad
+  - quick access to gobos in a completely visual way thanks to the Click & Go technology

 - Pixel mapping
   - for LED bars, for arbitrary fixtures